 Jamia Masjid Islamic Centre

 In the 1980s, the Marystrong Church in Stoke Poges Lane was purchased by the Muslim community and converted into a mosque.
 It was soon outgrown so the old building was demolished to be replaced by the Jamia Masjid Islamic Centre.
 It was completed opened for use in 2000 but the official opening was in 2001.
-Guests have included Yousuf Islam, formerly pop singer Cat Stevens.
+Guests have included Yousuf Islam, formerly known as pop singer Cat Stevens.

 The Polish Association in Slough